home-assistant/home-assistant.io/source/_integrations/twilio.markdown

 To be able to receive events from Twilio, your Home Assistant instance needs to be accessible from the web and you need to have the external URL [configured](/integrations/homeassistant/#external_url) in Home Assistant.

 To set it up, go to the integrations page in the configuration screen and find Twilio.
-Click on configure.
+Select **Add**.
 Follow the instructions on the screen to configure Twilio.

 You will get a URL of the following format: `https://<home-assistant-domain>/api/webhook/9940e99a26fae4dcf6fe0a478124b6b58b578ea4c55c9a584beb1c9f5057bb91`.
 To generate inbound events, you have to configure your [webhooks with Twilio](https://www.twilio.com/docs/glossary/what-is-a-webhook):
  - Go to your Twilio [console](https://www.twilio.com/console).